 Latinas in Georgia are the fastest growing segment opening businesses in the country, yet the large majority are sole proprietors.
 Funding is a huge barrier to growth and development.
 Seed funding is allocated to micro entrepreneurs already working with one of our nonprofit partners.

-Throughout the world, different micro-lending programs have shown that investing in women provide the best ROI.
+Throughout the world, different micro-lending programs have shown that investing in women provides the best ROI.
 Out of 1 dollar, women reinvest $0.90 in their families and businesses.

 Our seed funding, allows Latinx micro-entrepreneurs to pay for incorporation and to purchase basic materials and equipment so they can start a commercial activity and over time, build credit and access other financial instruments such as CDFI’s loans.

-Seed capital gifts range between $250-$500 per entrepreneur.
-The micro-entrepreneur agrees to report and provide receipts for the expenses covered by the gift.
+Seed capital grants range between $250-$1,000 per entrepreneur.
+The micro-entrepreneur agrees to report and provide receipts for the expenses covered by the grant and check in with us at 6 months and at 1 year.

 Contact us if interested in matching funds, providing a grant or supporting this effort